Atlas Announces Closing of Acquisition of GreenSeal, Increasing Export Capacity and Strengthening its Integrated Value Chain

 - The acquisition broadens Atlas Global's capabilities with an innovative nursery & genetic selection program, enabling a differentiated pipeline of unique cultivars

-/EIN News/ -- EDMONTON, ALBERTA, CHATHAM, ONTARIO and TEL-AVIV, ISRAEL, May 01, 2023 (GLOBE NEWSWIRE) -- Atlas Global Brands Inc. (“Atlas Global”, “Atlas” or the “Company”) (CSE: ATL), a cannabis company with expertise across the value chain, is pleased to announce the closing of its acquisition (the “Acquisition”) of GreenSeal Cannabis Company, Ltd. and GreenSeal Nursery Ltd. (together “GreenSeal”), a privately-owned Ontario-based licensed cannabis producer and nursery.
+EDMONTON, ALBERTA, CHATHAM, ONTARIO and TEL-AVIV, ISRAEL, May 01, 2023 (GLOBE NEWSWIRE) -- Atlas Global Brands Inc. ("Atlas Global", "Atlas" or the "Company") ATL, a cannabis company with expertise across the value chain, is pleased to announce the closing of its acquisition (the "Acquisition") of GreenSeal Cannabis Company, Ltd. and GreenSeal Nursery Ltd. (together "GreenSeal"), a privately-owned Ontario-based licensed cannabis producer and nursery.

 On February 27, 2023, Atlas Global announced it signed a definitive share purchase agreement (the "Share Purchase Agreement") to acquire GreenSeal in order to scale the production and sale of premium indoor flower, intended for export to international markets.